Stochastic portfolio theory with price impact: Introduction

 The main result of this paper is Theorem~\ref{thm:main}, which develops a master formula for additive functional generation in a general framework with price impact.
-The effect of price impact on performance is quantitatively described through the additional terms appearing in the $\Gamma$ process \eqref{eqn:Gamma}.
-Additionally, the market dynamics \eqref{eqn:SDE} are derived for the observed price, quantity traded and impact state process and their well-posedness studied under conditions on the generating function.
-From a practical point of view, these dynamics inform the investor what trade size needs to be placed to achieve his target holdings.
-Indeed, the target holdings for functionally generated portfolios depends on the observed price and, as such, are a moving target due to the presence of price impact.
-A consequence of Theorem~\ref{thm:main} is that, once the generating function $G$ is chosen, the price holdings and impact state processes are adapted to the filtration generated by the fundamental price process (the unobserved price that would prevail in the absence of the investor's trading).
-Sufficient conditions on the trading strategy are obtained in Proposition~\ref{prop:positive} which guarantee that the observed prices always remain positive.
-As an application of the master formula, we obtain relative arbitrage results, Theorems~\ref{thm:relarb_implicit} and \ref{thm:relarb_explicit}, which are analogues of relative arbitrage results from frictionless SPT in the price impact setting.
-The upshot is that relative arbitrage is possible under similar conditions to those assumed in frictionless SPT, but the trading speed and outperformance amount need to be reduced to control impact costs.
+The effect of price impact on performance is quantitatively described through the derived price, holdings and impact state dynamics appearing in the stochastic differential equation (SDE) \eqref{eqn:SDE}.
+The well-posedness of the SDE \eqref{eqn:SDE} is studied under suitable conditions on the generating function.
+From a practical point of view, these dynamics inform the investor what trade size needs to be placed to obtain the target holdings, which are a constantly moving target.
+Indeed, the target holdings for functionally generated portfolios depend on the observed price and, as such, are themselves influenced by the investor's trading through price impact.
+A consequence of Theorem~\ref{thm:main} is that, once the generating function $G$ is chosen, the price, holdings and impact state processes are adapted to the filtration generated by the fundamental price process (the unobserved price that would prevail in the absence of the investor's trading).